How to Localize Your App for China

-Despite there being more Android users than iOS users, it is still very profitable for app developers to be present on the Apple App Store as iOS users have a much stronger spending power than Android users.
+Despite there being more Android users than iOS users, it is still very profitable for app developers to be present on the App Store, as iOS users have a much stronger spending power than Android users in China.
 But even though listing an iOS app in China is pretty much the same as in other parts of the world, Western developers in China still prefer to partner with local studios to enter the market.

-Local apps dominate the market in China and many Chinese users don’t like apps that look too “Western” or have very little knowledge about the latest trends outside their country.
+Local apps dominate the market in China, and many Chinese users don’t like apps that look too “Western” or have very little knowledge about the latest trends outside their country.
 Still, that doesn’t mean Western apps don’t stand a chance.
-When having a look at the top charts we see publishers like Supercell, Voodoo and Supersonic in the Games – Action Category and Picsart in the Photo & Video Category.
+When looking at the top charts in China, we see publishers like Supercell, Voodoo, and Supersonic in the Games – Action Category and Picsart in the Photo & Video Category.

-China is a hard market to crack and Chinese users people are very picky and exigent so it is very important to adapt your app to the local culture in order to make it feel like it was actually made for China.
-So to help you we have listed the different elements to keep in mind when localizing your app/game into Chinese.
+China is a hard market to crack for app/game developers, all the more because Chinese mobile users are very particular.
+It is therefore very important to adapt your app to the local culture in order to make it feel like it was actually made for China.
+So to help you, we have listed the different elements to keep in mind when localizing your app/game into Chinese.

-Chinese is a very concise language that generally does not require much space and therefore words in Chinese consist of much less number of characters than in English (requires 30% less space).
-Still, Chinese characters are very complex so it is recommended to use a larger text font in your in-app/game text.
+Chinese is a very concise language that generally does not require much space.
+Therefore, words in Chinese consist of much less number of characters than in English (requires 30% less space).
+Still, Chinese characters are very complex, so it is recommended to use a larger text font in your in-app/game text.

-There are two different types of Chinese available to choose from on both app stores: Simplified Chinese (zh-CN) and Traditional Chinese Taiwan (zh-TW).
+There are two different types of Chinese available to choose from on both the app stores: Simplified Chinese (zh-CN) and Traditional Chinese Taiwan (zh-TW).
 Whether to use one or the other depends on the region you want to target as the language spoken differs from a region to another.
-For instance, in Mainland China, Singapore and Malaysia Simplified characters are mostly used whereas in Hong Kong, Taiwan and Macau the Traditional one is used.

-Finally, Chinese like complex expressions and have different expectations when it comes to writing styles so it is important to use human translation to make sure your message is appropriate for the target audience.
+Finally, the Chinese like complex expressions and have different expectations when it comes to writing styles.
+So, it is important to use human translation to make sure your message is appropriate for the target audience.

 Title and subtitle